unitaryfund/unitaryhack2021/faq.md

 ## Q. How does the hackathon work?

-**tl;dr**: Make a contribution to a [participating open source project](./participating-projects.md) between May 14-30th and you will win SWAG.
-Contribute a solution to a bountied issue and we will send you CASH via PayPal.
+**tl;dr**: Make an approved contribution to a [participating open source project](./participating-projects.md) between May 14-30th and you will win SWAG.
+If your contribution to a bountied issue is deemed the satisfactory solution by the maintainers of the project, we will send you cash via PayPal.

 ## Q. Can I work on a team?
 If I want a team, how can I find one?